 Failures after the Plantations

-The last scheme was put to sleep in the 1970's.
-A large oil company wanted to build a large oil refinery on West Caicos.
+The last large-scale scheme was put to sleep in the 1970's.
+A multinational oil company wanted to build a large oil refinery on West Caicos.
 Fortunately for the environment, they only were able to bulldoze an airstrip before the project was cancelled.

 Wild donkeys on Salt Cay.

 World War I dawned on an impoverished Turks and Caicos, still depending on the salt raking industry to survive.
-Nevertheless, the islanders were able to scrape together enough to pay for an ambulance in WWI, that was used on the western front.
+Nevertheless, the islanders were able to raise money to purchsase an ambulance for World War I, that was used on the western front.

-During WWII, the Turks and Caicos partially funded the Royal Navy frigate HMS Caicos, which was the only aircraft-detection frigate in use during the war.
-HMS Caicos was used in the North Sea to detect German V1 flying bombs aimed at London .
+During World War II, the Turks and Caicos partially funded the Royal Navy frigate HMS Caicos, which was the only aircraft-detection frigate in use during the war.
+HMS Caicos was used in the North Sea to detect German V1 flying bombs aimed at London.
 The islands also managed to buy a Spitfire, and weaved mittens and other articles for the soldiers.

 The Turks and Caicos also managed to be involved in a German spy operation.
 Shortly before the war, a group of American investors approached the Islands' commissioner with plans to build a resort.
 The Islanders eagerly wined and dined the investors and showed all the details of the islands.
 The investors left, never to be heard of again.
 That is, until detailed maps and information were discovered in the possession of a German spy ring by the FBI.
 This information led to several ships being sunk by U-boats near the islands.